Denis535/CleanArchitectureGameFramework/Packages/com.clean-architecture-game-framework/Readme.md

 this class represents the visual unit of visual interface.
 This just contains the VisualElement, so it's essentially a wrapper for VisualElement.
 - **UIRouter** -
-This class is responsible for an application state.
+this class is responsible for an application state.

 ## Framework.App
 - **Application** -